tezos-reward-distributor-organization/tezos-reward-distributor/readme.md

 You can also ask for support on the TRD channel of the Tezos-Baking Slack group, if you are a member of this group you can view the channel [here](https://tezos-baking.slack.com/messages/CQ35AM8KE), if you are not a member you can [join the group](https://join.slack.com/t/tezos-baking/shared_invite/zt-yqxeszcy-rpvYmBtXr5oewh6M0DFkyQ) and find the trd channel from the channel list or simply [file an issue](https://github.com/tezos-reward-distributor-organization/tezos-reward-distributor/issues).

-TRD supports complex payments, pays in batches, and supports three backends for calculations: Tezos RPC, [TzStats API](https://tzstats.com/docs/api/) and [TzKT API](https://api.tzkt.io/).
+TRD supports complex payments, pays in batches, and supports three backends for calculations: Tezos RPC, [TZPRO API](https://docs.tzpro.io/) and [TzKT API](https://api.tzkt.io/).
 TRD is developed and tested extensively by the community.

 **Provider notes:**

-### TzStats
+### Blockwatch: TZPRO

-The [terms and conditions](https://tzstats.com/terms) of TzStats note that a license is needed for the commercial use of the API.
+The [terms and conditions](https://tzpro.io/terms) of TZPRO note that an account and API key are needed for the use of the API.
+Please review the [pricing](https://tzpro.io/#pricing) information.
+For further help contact hello@blockwatch.cc for more information.

-> If you wish to use the Data in a manner that is primarily intended for or directed towards commercial advantage or monetary compensation (such use, “Commercial Use”), Blockwatch requires that you enter into a separate commercial license agreement.
-Entering into a separate commercial license allows us to protect Blockwatch’s investment in the Data and to maintain the integrity of the Data.
->
-> Please contact us at license@blockwatch.cc for more information about Commercial Uses of our Data.
+In order to use your API key in the application copy and rename the .env.example to .env and add the API key for TZPRO.

 ### TzKT